menjaraz/menjaraz/README.md

 - 👋 Hi, I’m @menjaraz, Tech savvy!
-Accountant by education but fond of coding since graduating: #delphi #golang #dlang
+Accountant by education but fond of coding since graduating
+- #delphi #golang #dlang #mql5
 - I'm also an Hobbyist Beekeeper.

 <!---